September 14 2023

 What types of projects are eligible?

 Presentation, creation and production, festivals and events, and service organizations.
+The Envol award honours a significant contribution or remarkable achievement made over the past season (July 1 to June 30).

 How many awards are given?